holochain/docs-pages/src/pages/upgrade/upgrade-holochain-0.3.md

 #### Update your `flake.nix` using a command

-In the root folder of the hApp to be upgraded execute the following command in a terminal:
+In the root folder of the hApp to be upgraded, execute the following command in a terminal:

 ```shell
 nix run nixpkgs#gnused -- -i 's/dir=versions\/0_2/dir=versions\/0_3/g' flake.nix